Warning

 The United Nations applies IMAS to its mine action programmes, activities and contracts unless the local situation precludes their effective application.
 In such circumstances, when one or more IMAS is not appropriate, the UN provides alternative, specifications, requirements and guidance.

-In these circumstances the regional organisation will assume many of the responsibilities and roles of the NMAA and may also act as a conduit for donor resources.
-The responsibilities and roles of regional organisations for mine action will vary from state to state and are subject to a specific MOU, or similar agreement.
+In these circumstances, the regional organizations will assume many of the responsibilities and roles of the NMAA and may also act as a conduit for donor resources.
+The responsibilities and roles of regional organizations for mine action will vary from state to state and are subject to a specific MOU, or similar agreement.

 The NMAA is responsible for ensuring the conditions which enable the effective management of national mine action projects.
 The NMAA is ultimately responsible for developing and managing the mine action programme within its national boundaries.